kksgandhi/personal_site/Emotionally Moving Moments In Games-Bopp.md

  - Players felt loss in their games
  - Players felt attached to their characters.
  - [[agency creates responsibility]]
-   - [[reducing agency]] caused negative emotions, but made existing choices more meaningful
+   - [[agency reduction]] caused negative emotions, but made existing choices more meaningful
  - achievement was emotionally moving
  - the atmosphere was emotionally moving
  - players related emotional game experiences with life experiences